hsynlms/theroomjs/README.md

   window.theRoom.stop(true)

   // dont emit mouseover and click events
-  // the the target element id is 'yusufHayaloglu' window.theRoom.on('hook', function (event) {
+  // if the target element id is 'yusufHayaloglu' window.theRoom.on('hook', function (event) {
     if (event.target.id === 'yusufHayaloglu') {
       return false